armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-15-0.md

 * `Clouddriver` caching of `Docker Registry` tags is slow in this release.
 Registries containing a large number of tags **(> 1000)** will result in `docker triggers` not properly triggering until caching is complete -- which might take 10 minutes or more.
 * The `clouddriver-ro` pod fails to start when using Vault secrets with HA Clouddriver enabled.

 > Note: Updating to OSS 1.15.x created an issue with the secrets config in Clouddriver and Echo.
-Armory Halyard 1.6.5 fixes this issue.
+Armory-extended Halyard 1.6.5 fixes this issue.
 Please update your Halyard to 1.6.5 or later:
 `sudo update-halyard --version 1.6.5`